Planning your Oklahoma elopement and where to start

 Oklahoma elopement laws, planning info and perfect locations for your elopement ceremony

 What is an elopement?
 How do you elope?
-Where do we start?
+Wondering where to start?

 This year has been tough on couples who are planning weddings, and as a wedding photographer who has been doing this for a long time, I’ve started to see a shift in the way couples are thinking about celebrating their nuptials.
 Elopements and “micro weddings” have seen a huge surge in popularity lately due to COVID, and if you’re reading this post, you may be considering one yourself.

 So what is an elopement?
-Simply put, an elopement is different than a traditional wedding day — an elopement is a whole day created just for you two.
+Simply put, an elopement is much smaller and much different than a traditional wedding day — an elopement is a whole day created just for you two.
 Exploring a new or favorite place together, reading your vows privately, where the focus is really on you, celebrating your relationship and your commitment to each other while creating a pretty unique and memorable experience.
 It can be as simple or as creative as you want, and it can be anywhere.
-Your home city, or an unexplored location.
-Whatever is special and will be meaningful for you and your partner.
+Your home city, or an adventure in an unexplored location — whatever is special and will be meaningful for you and your partner.

 Let’s start with the official part.. the officiant!

 Surprise!
 There is no right way to get married.
 If you’ve read anything else on my website you’ll know by now that I don’t like wedding day “rules”, but when it comes to the legal part of your elopement or intimate wedding… well, there are a few rules you should know about and should plan for.

 Your wedding ceremony is your ceremony, and deciding on who (if anyone) should officiate it and officially marry you can really make all the difference.
 Most states, including Oklahoma, require an ordained minister to perform the marriage ceremony, and often additional witnesses are required.
 Oklahoma elopement laws and info on marriage licenses can be found here.